There is plenty of available parking, here’s where to find it and how much it costs.

 - Oversized vehicles like RV’s – Oversized vehicle parking is allowed on 5th Street between 2nd and 3rd Avenues, on Roosa Ave. south of 9th Street, and at the Transit Center parking lot when space is available.
 Parking at the Transit Center requires a day pass, which can be purchased inside the Transit Center between 7 am and 5 pm Monday to Friday for only $7.50.
 See the map above for specific locations.
 RV's can also park at any of the downtown meters, but will need to fit with two spaces and both meters must be paid.
 RV's cannot extend past the parking lane into traffic.
 Additionally, oversized vehicles can park across from the Durango Public Library at 1900 E. 3rd Ave., then walk to Main Avenue and take the Main Avenue Trolley to Downtown for just $1 per ride.

-- Motorcycle parking - Dedicated motorcycle only spaces are available at three locations Downtown - in the 900 and 1000 blocks of Main Avenue, and on 9th Street.
+- Motorcycle parking - Dedicated motorcycle only spaces are available at fourlocations Downtown - in the 900, 1000 and 1100 blocks of Main Avenue, and on 9th Street.
 See the map above for specific locations.

 Durango is a bike friendly town and Downtown welcomes bikes.
 Lock your bike to the bike hitches on many of the Downtown parking meters for FREE!
 In summers, park your bike right on Main at the free bike parking in front of Carvers, Maria's Bookshop, Gazpacho’s, Cream Bean Berry, Maria’s Bookshop, Mountain Bike Specialists, El Moro Spirits and Tavern, Fired Up Pizza and Durango Coffee Company.
 A covered and lighted bike shelter is also available at the Transit Center.